Valks-Games/Unity-LLAPI-Transport-Layer-Sandbox-2018-Deprecated/README.md

 ### Want to help contribute?

 #### Scripting
-Learn more about Unity's Low Level API (LLAPI) Network with this [1 hour tutorial video](https://www.youtube.com/watch?v=qGkkaNkq8co).
+Learn more about Unity's Low Level API (LLAPI) Network with this [youtube tutorial](https://www.youtube.com/watch?v=qGkkaNkq8co).

+Take a look at the projects issues.

 #### Sprites
 The RPG will need a bigger tileset for the environment and player animations etc.